ImiGit/Object-Detection-in-an-Urban-Environment/Results.md

 Finally, below is the animation using the saved the model on one the test objects.

 <img src="Graphs/animation.gif" alt="Animation of the saved model detecting object in the real world environment." title="Animation of the saved model detecting object in the real world environment." width="800"/>

+It can be noticed also from this animation that our model requires more improvements.
+Some cars in the dark and distant are not detected, also some signs are detected as cars which is obviously wrong.
+Two more animations are saved in the graphs folder.
+One is [during the day on a flat street](Graphs/animation_2.gif) and the other one is [on a curved sloppy road](Graphs/animation_3.gif).
+In these two animations we can see that some houses, traffic signs, and even pedestrian crossing lines are detected as cars!